tss-legal-code/reactjs-crash-course/README.md

 # Following React JS Crash Course 2021 by Traversy Media

-Get started with React in this crash course.
+Let's et started with React in this crash course.
 We will be building a task tracker app and look at components, props, state, hooks, working with an API and more.

+to observe this "great" task tracker app clone repo install dependencies run first: npm run server // it is a mock json-sever run second: npm start in browser go to: http://localhost:3000/ enjoy the magic of ReactJS \(^_^)/

 # Getting Started with Create React App